MBulli/SmartCommandlineArgs/README.md

 <kbd>Alt</kbd>+<kbd>Enable/Disable Item</kbd>: Disable all other Items (useful if only one item should be enabled).

 ## Donation
-If you like this extension you can buy us a cup of coffe or a coke! :D
+If you like this extension you can buy us a cup of coffee or a coke! :D

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/SmartCLIArgs/5)